 Tall buildings should attain high standards of sustainability because of their high profile and local impact.
 The environmental statement accompanying the application provides an assessment of the schemes sustainability in terms of its physical, social, economic impact and other environmental effects.
 This document, together with the Energy Statement demonstrates that the proposals accords with these objectives.

-The proposed building achieves a 13.46% improvement against Part L1A 2013 on carbon emissions, equating to a 22.46% improvement against Part L1A 2010, exceeding policy requirements.
-The strategy provides benefits in terms of energy efficiency, deliverability and viability.
-The advantages of the electric heating option for the residential would take advantage of a decarbonised National Grid.
+The proposed building achieves a 10.7% improvement against Part L1A 2013 (for the residential areas) on carbon emissions, equating to a 19.7% improvement against Part L1A 2010 (for the residential areas), exceeding policy requirements.